josuf107/Fizzckle/README.md

 in data/BUDGETNAME/expenses/timestampedfile and an identical file in data/BUDGETNAME/current/timestampedfile.

-Unfortunately, Fizzckle does not keep time automatically.
-When you wish for the current budget cycle to be cleared, you must manually clear out the 'current' directory from the budget folder.
+Fizzckle does not keep time automatically.
+When you wish for the current budget cycle to be cleared, you must click "tick" in the web interface.
 The reason for this is that I sometimes neglect to enter expenses in the budget period, so I don't want it to advance automatically.
-One remedy would be to add a control to the web interface to advance the budget period.